 Almost none of the dangers that the news outlets inform you about are direct threats to your well-being.
 Most of what’s framed as potential dangers don’t even qualify as legitimate dangers as the news outlets deliberately make an elephant out of a fly in order to fire up your fear response and attract your attention.

-The unfounded belief that you are constantly surrounded by potentially dangerous situations makes you jaded, cynical, fearful, anxious and depressed.
-Information is supposed to strengthen your hand against the challenges of life but since the news is more about disinformation than it’s about information, it accomplishes the opposite.
+The unfounded belief that you are constantly surrounded by potentially dangerous situations makes you jaded, cynical, fearful, anxious, and depressed.
+Information is supposed to strengthen your hand against the challenges of life but since the news is more about misinformation than it’s about information, it accomplishes the opposite.
 Following the news causes you to develop a fearful attitude towards life’s challenges.
 Fear tells you to retreat when you need to fearlessly face and overcome the challenges on your way to success.

-Following the News Makes You Dumb
+Following The News Makes You Dumb

 People are made to believe that following the news keeps them informed but is this really the case?